Did you know we spend more than 90% of our time indoors?

 Using our IAQ sensors and our platform, we can help you to uncover hot or cold spots, where the actual room temperature is different from the expected temperature or what the BMS sensors are stating.
 This insight may then highlight a number of problems such as insufficient ventilation in your building, as well as problems with your BMS sensor readings.

 Our solution in action: the Met Office

 They were getting complaints from employees about the space being too cold, but the BMS showed the temperature as 21℃.
-Evidence from the Metrikus platform showed that the temperature was actually 18.5℃, and the facilities team were able to see that the BMS sensors weren’t calibrated correctly and resolve the issue promptly.
-Our platform also picked up on a cold spot that revealed a bigger design fault in the vents underneath the building that needed to be rectified.
+Evidence from the Metrikus platform showed that the temperature was actually 18.5℃, and the facilities team was able to see that the BMS sensors weren’t calibrated correctly and resolve the issue promptly.
+Our platform also picked up a cold spot that revealed a bigger design fault in the vents underneath the building that needed to be rectified.